 Timing for the meetings will be limited to mornings, 9:30 am Pacific, since it was necessary to determine the time zones that will most easily accommodate live teaching.
 Meetings will occur on Saturdays and Sundays one weekend per month.
 Each meeting will be three and a half hours long and will contain meditation practice, delivery of a particular teaching through a talk, interpersonal exercises for the participants, and a period of questions and answers that end the meeting.
 You can investigate what this would mean for your time zone and if it works for you to be involved.

 Prior to the official start of the ongoing group in September of 2021 there will be an application process.
 We will be admitting only those who we recognize as a good fit for the journey.
 We want to make sure as much as possible that this teaching will be right for you, that it will benefit you and move you along the inner journey home.
 To truly engage with a path requires that you feel it is something that is the necessary next step for you.
-We are offering the Lightness of Being series as a way for you to gauge whether the teaching lights you up to its potential.
+We are requiring the Lightness of Being series as a way for you to gauge whether the teaching lights you up to its potential.

 At some point in the summer of 2021, prospective group members will begin to have sessions with a private teacher, who will help you to practice inquiry and to learn how to move with the material in the process of understanding and integrating what is coming up for you.
 Private teaching and guidance sessions will begin prior to acceptance into the group because it is a way for you to get a sense of the process of how the teaching will unfold for you personally, and it will also give us a chance to see if the work is right for you.